How to choose the right breakdown cover – a comprehensive guide

 Find out how to choose the right level of breakdown cover for your needs, and how to keep your car maintained throughout the year.
 Don’t forget that Boundless members receive exclusive discounts on breakdown cover

 According to a What Car?
-Survey carried out in September 2023, road vehicles are becoming more reliable, with the percentage of cars going wrong dropping from 27% in 2018 to 21% this year.
+Survey carried out in September 2023, road vehicles are becoming more reliable, with the percentage of cars going wrong dropping from 27% in 2018 to 21% in 2023.
 While that’s good news for motorists, unfortunately it still means that a fifth of cars develop faults – and breakdowns still occur, especially in colder weather.
 That’s why it’s important to get some robust breakdown cover – and to keep your car maintained throughout the year.

 In this article, we’ll help you to choose the right level of breakdown cover for your needs, as well as telling you how to get breakdown cover in Europe.
 We’ll also give you some car maintenance tips to minimise your chances of breaking down in the first place.